 Make your support group private.

-- Secret- in which members must be added by an administrator and the group does not show up in searches.
+- Secret – Members are added exclusively by an administrator, and the group does not appear in searches.

 Invite patients to your Facebook Support group.